-I am a Licensed Mental Health Counselor (LMHC) working in private practice in New York City.
-I helped establish and oversee the Cognitive-Behavioral Therapy division at the Kull Initiative for Psychotherapy (KIP).
+I am a licensed mental health counselor working in private practice in New York City.
+I helped establish and run the Cognitive-Behavioral Therapy division at the Kull Initiative for Psychotherapy (KIP).

 I graduated Summa Cum Laude from the University of Michigan, where I earned my Bachelor of Arts in Psychology.
 I received my Master of Education degree and my Master of Arts degree in Psychological Counseling from Columbia University.
 I am a member of Phi Beta Kappa and Phi Kappa Phi honor societies, and I am affiliated with the American Counseling Association and the NYS Psychological Association.